 The Kent and Medway Safeguarding Adults Board is an equivalent statutory partnership to ensure member agencies work together to help keep adult's safe from harm and to protect their rights.
 Again, Swale Borough Council has a duty to cooperate with the partnership including its sub-groups; compliance with multiagency polices; and to complete a bi-annual audit to ensure compliance with all legislation to safeguard adults.
-Further details of the KMSAB can be found at https://www.kent.gov.uk/about-the-council/partnerships/kent-and-medway-safeguarding-adults-board.
+Further details of the KMSAB can be found at Kent & Medway SAB website (kmsab.org.uk)

 There are a number of policies created by the Kent and Medway Safeguarding Adults Board to which SBC must follow.
-These are found on their website and have also been referenced within this Policy where appropriate.
+These are found on their website and have also been referenced within this Policy and within the attached appendices where appropriate.